-Currently Sam and Kellie have one of the best most sort after dive jobs in the world!
-They are the onboard managers on the MV Bilikiki which is a world class liveaboard in the Solomon Islands.
+Currently, Sam and Kellie have one of the best most sorts after dive jobs in the world!
+They are the onboard managers on the MV Bilikiki which is a world-class liveaboard in the Solomon Islands.
 They live full time on the 110foot boat, they manage a crew of 11 local Solomon Islanders who captain the boat, look after all the equipment, fill the tanks, clean the cabins and cook for the guest while Sam and Kellie dive with the guest and they make sure everything runs smoothly and the guest are having a good time and happy.
 Sam and Kellie take up to 20 guests at a time for trips of up to 7 nights to 14 nights.

 They get to meet many famous underwater photographers and personalities and tons of interesting people.
 Every day we dive pristine dive sites, famous sites such as Leru Cut, Mary Island and Devil Highway.
 Sam & Kellie sget to see an amazing variety of marine life from pelagics, with schools of mantas, tons of sharks, turtles, schooling jacks and barracudas to tiny macro life like pygmy seahorses, ghost pipefish, nudis, cuttlefish, octopus, crocodile fish, plus loads more, all in 29-30 degree water.
 Local islanders paddle out in their dugout canoes to sell me fresh fruit and veg almost everyday.
 Kellie visit villages where not much has changed in hundreds of years and everytime she step outside her cabin she is faced with the most amazingly clear blue water, palm trees and white sandy beaches.
 According to Kellie it honestly doesn’t get much better.